yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_inference/inference_fundamentals.md

 ```

 While being efficient, greedy search decoding often fails to produce sequences that have high probability.
 The reason is that the token at each step is chosen without considering its impact on the subsequent tokens.
 In practice, the model may produce repetitive output sequences.
+This happens when the model identifies that certain words following each other with high probability.
+The root cause could be similar patterns are seen frequently during the pretraining stage.

 In the following, we will introduce beam search and sampling methods to mitigate the drawbacks of greedy decoding.

 (chapter_inference_sec_deconding_beam_search)=
 ### Beam search decoding